scalar-labs/scalardl/README.md

 - Exact finality and linearizable consistency

 ## License
-Scalar DL is under only commercial license.
+Scalar DL is licensed under commercial license only.
 Please [contact us](https://scalar-labs.com/contact_us/) for more information.